influxdata/influxdb-rails/README.md

 > This library is now updated to require `influxdb-ruby` v0.2.0 and greater, meaning that only InfluxDB v0.9.x and higher will be supported. **If you want to use this library with InfluxDB v0.8.x, you'll need to use v0.1.10 or earlier.**

 We encourage you to submit a pull request if you have a contribution.
-If you make a PR please explicitly call @beckettsean to get eyes on your PR.
+Maintained by [@toddboom](https://github.com/toddboom).

 ----------